rl-bandits-lab/FB-PbRL/README.md

 - Weights & Biases (`wandb`)

 For a complete description of the environment setup, package requirements, and additional configuration details, please refer to the [`metamotivo` README](FB_contrastive/metamotivo/README.md).

+## Citation

+If you find this repository useful, please consider citing our work: